Obama slams US Senate for voting down gun measures

 “The reason that that bill didn't succeed is because about 95 percent of Republicans flunked the test, and that's the reason that the bill didn't pass,” Earnest said.

-Tags: usa, DAESH, obama, us president, barack obama, Trump, Donald Trump, senate, Michael Hernandez, Corey Blackman, biden, joe biden, Kasım İleri, washington dc, usa terrorism, usa intelligence, usa security, FLORIDA, florida shooting, orlando, orlando shooting, usa attack, usa terror attack, buddy dyer, omar mateen, us citizen, alan grayson, fbi, police usa, obama speech, obama orlando, obama biden, white, white house, usa firearms, firearms, guns, weapon usa, personal weapon, usa violence, barack obama, lgbt, lgbt usa, US senate, us law, gun violence, gun control, NRA
+Tags: usa, obama, barack obama, Trump, Donald Trump, senate, Michael Hernandez, Corey Blackman, biden, joe biden, Kasım İleri, washington dc, usa terrorism, usa intelligence, usa security, FLORIDA, florida shooting, orlando, orlando shooting, usa attack, usa terror attack, buddy dyer, omar mateen, us citizen, alan grayson, fbi, police usa, obama speech, obama orlando, obama biden, white, white house, usa firearms, firearms, guns, weapon usa, personal weapon, usa violence, barack obama, lgbt, lgbt usa, US senate, us law, gun violence, gun control, NRA